microsoft/bedrock/docs/azure-simple/README.md

 # Prerequisites

-Before starting the deployment, there are several required steps:
+## System Requirements

+This document assumes one is running a current version of Ubuntu.

+Windows users can install the [Ubuntu Terminal](https://www.microsoft.com/store/productId/9NBLGGH4MSV6) from the Microsoft Store.
+The Ubuntu Terminal enables Linux command-line utilities, including bash, ssh, and git that will be useful for the following deployment. _Note: You will need the Windows Subsystem for Linux installed to use the Ubuntu Terminal on Windows_.

+## Required tools
+There are two ways to install the required tools: manual and via scripts.

+### Manual install
-- Install the required common tools (kubectl, helm, and terraform).
-See also [Required Tools](https://github.com/microsoft/bedrock/tree/master/cluster).
+- Install the [required common tools](https://github.com/microsoft/bedrock/tree/master/cluster) (kubectl, helm, and terraform).
 Note: this tutorial currently uses [Terraform 0.12.6](https://releases.hashicorp.com/terraform/0.12.6/).
 - Enroll as an Azure subscriber.
 The free trial subscription does not support enough cores to run this tutorial.
 - Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

-The following procedures complete the prerequisites and walk through the process of configuring Terraform and Bedrock scripts, deploying the cluster, and checking the deployed cluster's health.
-Then we add a new manifest file to demonstrate Flux update.

-## Install the required tooling

-This document assumes one is running a current version of Ubuntu.
-Windows users can install the [Ubuntu Terminal](https://www.microsoft.com/store/productId/9NBLGGH4MSV6) from the Microsoft Store.
-The Ubuntu Terminal enables Linux command-line utilities, including bash, ssh, and git that will be useful for the following deployment. _Note: You will need the Windows Subsystem for Linux installed to use the Ubuntu Terminal on Windows_.
+### Scripts

-Ensure that the [required tools](https://github.com/microsoft/bedrock/tree/master/cluster#required-tools), are installed in your environment.
-Alternatively, there are [scripts](https://github.com/jmspring/bedrock-dev-env/tree/master/scripts) that will install `helm`, `terraform` and `kubectl`.
-In this case, use `setup_kubernetes_tools.sh` and `setup_terraform.sh`.
+These [scripts](https://github.com/jmspring/bedrock-dev-env/tree/master/scripts) will install `helm`, `terraform` and `kubectl`.
+Use `setup_kubernetes_tools.sh` and `setup_terraform.sh`.
 The scripts install the tools into `/usr/local/bin`.

 ## Install the Azure CLI